GrandFatherADI/BurstStats/README.md

 You may also view measurement data by opening the measurement pane by clicking on the ruler icon in the right hand side panel buttons area.

+### User Parameters

+Two user parameters are embedded in the Python source for **Burst Stats**:

+- **self.kMinPeriod**: the "idle" period between bursts.
+This is used to identify the bursts of interest by identifying the minimum idle period between them.
+- **self.kWantedState**: used to control significal edge detection.
+Usually this isn't important, but it can help where a burst is deemed to start on either a rising (set True) or falling (set False) edge.
+The default value is None.

+Unfortunately at present these can only be manipulated through the extension source code.
+On Windows the code may be found in _%appdata%\Logic\Marketplace\xxx_. 'xxx' is a number assigned by Logic2 when the extension is installed (64 in my case).
+I'd appreciate other users letting me know where Logic2 puts extension source on other systems.